Created in partnership with Mummy's Star

 Monitoring early stage cancer of the cervix

-If the cancer is very early-stage, it may be possible to delay surgery and monitor the cancer until the baby is born.
+Many cervical cancers diagnosed during pregnancy are at an early stage.
+If the cancer is in the very early stages, it may be possible to delay surgery and monitor the cancer until the baby is born.
 If there are signs the cancer is growing, your doctors can give you chemotherapy.
-Many cervical cancers diagnosed in pregnancy are at an early stage.

 Delaying surgery

-If you are still in early pregnancy, your doctor cannot be sure how a delay in surgery may affect your outlook.
+If you are in early pregnancy, your doctors cannot be sure how delaying surgery may affect the cancer.
 Sometimes they may advise ending the pregnancy so you can have a hysterectomy.
-This is a hard situation, especially as the surgery means you can no longer get pregnant.
+This is a hard decision to make, especially as the surgery means you can no longer get pregnant.
 Your doctors and nurses will give you a lot of support.
-It is important to talk to your doctor about any fertility worries you may have.
+It is important to talk to your doctors about any fertility worries you may have.

 Surgery to remove the pelvic lymph nodes

-If you are under 18 to 22 weeks pregnant, your doctor may recommend surgery to remove the lymph nodes (glands) in your pelvis.
-This is to check if the nodes contain any cancer cells.
-Your surgeon may advise this so they can be certain the cancer is still early-stage.
+This will check if the nodes contain any cancer cells.
+Your surgeon may advise this so they can be certain the cancer is at an early stage.

-If there are cancer cells in the lymph nodes, doctors usually recommend you end the pregnancy.
-This is so you can have a hysterectomy straight away.
+If there are cancer cells in the lymph nodes you may be offered further treatment.
 Your doctors and nurses will talk about this with you and give you a lot of support.

 The operation is done under a general anaesthetic using keyhole surgery (laparoscopically).
-The risk of complications or bleeding may be slightly higher in pregnant women.
+The risk of complications or bleeding may be slightly higher when you are pregnant.
 Your doctors and nurses will monitor you closely.
 This means they can treat you quickly if any complications develop.

 Trachelectomy

 A trachelectomy removes most of the cervix and the upper part of the vagina.
-If the tumour is very small and early stage, it may be possible to do the surgery during pregnancy.
-This may happen if the cancer diagnosis is early in the pregnancy and you want to continue with the pregnancy.
-You usually have the pelvic lymph nodes removed first, to make sure the cancer is early stage.
+If the cancer is very small and at an early stage, it may be possible to do the surgery during pregnancy.
+This may happen if cancer is diagnosed early in the pregnancy and you want to continue with the pregnancy.
+Your doctors will usually advise removing the pelvic lymph nodes first.
+This is to check the cancer is at an early stage.

-With a trachelectomy there is a risk of bleeding and of losing the baby after the operation.
+Trachelectomy risks include bleeding and losing the baby after the operation.
 Doctors will talk to you to make sure you fully understand the risks involved and any other options.

-Few women have had a trachelectomy during pregnancy.
-But some of these women have successfully given birth to healthy babies.
-This is very specialised surgery.
+Having a trachelectomy during pregnancy is very rare.
+But some who do have it give birth to healthy babies.
+It is very specialised surgery.
 It is only done in certain hospitals by surgeons who are experts in this area.

 Hysterectomy after the birth

-You may need a hysterectomy after the birth.
-This may be at the same time as the Caesarean section (C-section) to deliver your baby.
-Doctors do not advise a normal delivery as there are possible risks of bleeding from the cancer.
+You may need an operation to remove the womb (hysterectomy) after the birth.
+This may be at the same time as the C-section.
+Doctors do not advise a vaginal delivery, as there are possible risks of bleeding from the cancer.

 Your doctors and nurses will talk with you before surgery so you understand what will happen.